AlextheYounga/us-federal-code/usc/title-33-navigation-and-navigable-waters/chapter-9-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally/subchapter-i-in-general/sec-426n.md

 (2) projects for renovating navigable streams and tributaries thereof by means of predominantly nonstructural methods judged by the Secretary to be cost effective, for the purpose of improved drainage, water quality, and habitat diversity.

-(b) The non-Federal share of the cost of any designs, plans, specifications or technical assistance provided under subsection (a) of this section shall be 50 percent.
+(b) The non-Federal share of the cost of any designs, plans, specifications or technical assistance provided under subsection (a) shall be 50 percent.

 (Pub.
 L. 99–662, title IX, §942, Nov.
 17, 1986, 100 Stat.
 4199.)